 What’s the Hesitation With Naming a Guardian?

-- If on a work visa, they are waiting to figure out if they are able to stay in the country permanently before making the decision.
-This is a risk, since depending on their visa priority date, the type of visa they are on, their country of origin, it can take years to become a permanent resident.
+If on a work visa, they are waiting to figure out if they can stay in the country permanently before making the decision.
+This is a risk, since depending on their visa priority date, the type of visa they are on, and their country of origin, it can take years to become a permanent resident.

 It might also make it a little easier for the parents to find that one person that can take care of their kids without burdening them with the finances as well.